impressible-wp/wordpress-ci/docker/README.md

 And then you may start the container.

-The container will start an Apache server that runs a copy of Wordpress installed here:
+The container will start an Apache server that runs a copy of WordPress installed here:

 - `/var/www/html`